Skip to content

 "The asteroid belt is packed full of rocks like in the movies"

 The asteroid belt between Mars and Jupiter is extremely spread out.
-Spacecraft like Voyager, Galileo, and Cassini have all passed through it without ever coming close to an asteroid.
+Spacecraft like Pioneer 10, Voyager, and Cassini have all passed through it without ever coming close to an asteroid.
+(Galileo actually did get close to two asteroids, Gaspra and Ida, on its way to Jupiter, but only because mission planners deliberately targeted them, which shows just how empty the rest of the belt really is.)
 The belt holds a lot of objects, but the space between them is enormous.
 Hollywood makes it look dense for dramatic effect, but real asteroids can be millions of miles apart.

 "The planets are all about the same size and roughly evenly spaced from the sun"